saturnlighting/literature-review/README.md

 <img src="flow-chart.png" title="Review flow chart" alt="Review flow chart" width="50%" style="display: block; margin: auto;" />

-The scientific literature found was spread across several disciplines such as transportation, public health, road safety, criminology, social inequalities, and engineering and technology.

 <!-- We need to define scope of the review - we are looking at papers that: Investigate the effects of light and lighting in some way, including road lighting or ambient light, but excluding other types of lighting such as cycle-mounted lighting Relate to cycling rates or cycling propensity, i.e. not related to cyclist safety? -->
 <!-- Other parameters for scope? -->
 <!-- ## Data extraction -->
 <!-- From the included studies, we extracted information regarding: location of study, methodology, active travel uptake and lighting measurements, mode, sign of association, and authors and year. -->

-# Findings
+# Results

+The scientific literature found was spread across several disciplines such as transportation, public health, road safety, criminology, social inequalities, and engineering and technology.
+Five main themes were
-Five main themes were identified among the reviewed papers: 1) active travel behaviour and lighting, 2) active travel collisions and lighting,
-3) active travel, crime and lighting, 4) inequalities in lighting, and
+identified: 1) active travel behaviour and lighting, 2) active travel collisions and lighting, 3) active travel, crime and lighting, 4) inequalities in lighting, and 5) proper lighting.
-5) proper lighting.
-Some papers focused on more than one of these themes.
 The main themes of focus were proper lighting for active travel, followed by collisions and lighting, and behaviour and lighting.
-One forth of the papers were reviews, the rest were empirical studies.
+One fourth of the papers were reviews, the rest were empirical studies.

 The findings organized by these themes are shown below.